hkmshb/jobscrapper/docs/how-to/django.md

 #### Using PostgreSQL (with PostGIS extension) database on the host

 The PostgreSQL (with PostGIS extension enabled) needs to have been installed on the host system.
-The target application database can be created using `psql` or [pgAdmin](https://www.pgadmin.org) all running locally on the host system.
-No need to run the `scripts/postgres/create_db.sh` bash script.
+The target application database can be created using [psql](https://www.postgresql.org/docs/12/app-psql.html) or [pgAdmin](https://www.pgadmin.org) all running locally on the host system.
+No need to run the `create_db.sh` bash script.

 ```ini
 # .env.sh updates